-The Message Control field value shall be one of 0x00.
+The Message Control field value shall be either 0x00 or 0x10.

 (pp. 114 line #1-3)

-The Message Content is formatted the same as for the Advertising Response Compact frame Message Content field with Message Control field value 0x10, as shown in Figure 67, with the same function and meaning for each of the fields.
+The Message Content is formatted the same as for the Advertising Response Compact frame Message Content field with Message Control field value 0x00 and 0x10, as shown in Figure 66 and Figure 67 respectively, with the same function and meaning for each of the fields.